Influencers-Club/n8n-nodes-influencersclub/README.md

 **All requests require a Bearer token:**

-Paste this key into the "API Key" field inside each node in your n8n workflow.
+Paste this key into the "Influencers Club API" credentials in your n8n workflow.

 ---

 ## ⚡ Example workflows

-- Import a list of email addresses from Google Sheets ➜ Enrich by Email ➜ Push to CRM or Airtable.
+- Import a list of email addresses from Google Sheets ➜ Influencers Club (Enrich by Email) ➜ Push to CRM or Airtable.
-- Import a list of Instagram handles ➜ Enrich by Handle ➜ Get emails ➜ Send personalized outreach via Gmail node.
+- Import a list of Instagram handles ➜ Influencers Club (Enrich by Handle) ➜ Get emails ➜ Send personalized outreach via Gmail node.
+- Search for creators in your niche ➜ Influencers Club (Discovery) ➜ Filter and export to spreadsheet.
+- Find similar creators ➜ Influencers Club (Find Lookalikes) ➜ Build outreach lists.

 ---